GiacomoR96/houseofpizza/README.md

 - Withdrawal and removal of orders present in the system.

 The API is designed to facilitate interaction with the system, both for customers and back-office staff.

-## Key features

-The application exposes a set of REST APIs for integration with the related client.
-Following are some of the main endpoints:

-- **GET /products**: This API returns a list of all the pizzas available on the menu, each with detailed information that allows customers to choose what to order.
-- **POST /order/creation**: This API allows users to order one or more pizzas.
-Each order is managed and stored within the database in order to process orders at a later stage.
-- **GET /order/creation**: This API allows users to check their orders and view their current processing status.
-- **POST /order/process**: This API is intended for back-office management of the pizzeria and allows users to manage the order preparation and completion process.
-- **DELETE /order/{order}**: This API is used to remove orders from the system after they have been completed and picked up by the customer.

 ## Technologies Used